First-time homebuyers

 1. Request a New Appraisal (The Strategy Most Borrowers Miss)

 If your home has appreciated since you bought it, you may already have 80% LTV — you just haven't proven it yet.
 A qualified appraisal costs $400–$600, and if it shows your home's current value pushes your LTV to 80% or below, your servicer must cancel PMI.
+This is especially powerful in markets with strong appreciation.
+If you bought a $350,000 home with 5% down two years ago and your home is now worth $385,000, your LTV has dropped from 95% to approximately 86% — and that's before accounting for your principal payments.

-When to use this: If you've owned your home for 2+ years in a market with 3–5% annual appreciation, or if you've made significant improvements.
-The $500 appraisal cost pays for itself in 2–3 months of PMI savings.
+When to use this: If you've owned your home for 3+ years in a market with 3–5% annual appreciation, or if you've made significant improvements.
+The $650 appraisal cost pays for itself in 2–3 months of PMI savings.

 2. Request Cancellation at 80% LTV

 Don't wait for the automatic 78% threshold.
 As soon as you believe your loan balance has reached 80% of the original purchase price through regular payments, contact your servicer in writing and request cancellation.
+The key word is original purchase price.
+For the 80% request path based solely on amortization, the HPA uses the original value, not current market value.

 3. Make Extra Principal Payments